Apply for fall quota

 You may submit one application for each of the hunt types, and there is no fee to apply.
 One thing to remember though: Unless exempt, you must have an up-to-date management area permit (or a license that includes one) when applying for a quota permit, or the system wonâ€™t accept your application.

-This coming season, there will be family quota hunts on 25 WMAs.
+This coming season, there will be family quota hunts on 25 WMAs scattered throughout the state.
 You must have a family quota hunt permit to hunt these areas during specific time periods.
 If you are drawn, the permit requires one adult to take one or two youths hunting.
 The adult may not hunt without taking along a kid.

 Hunters certified by the FWC as mobility-impaired may apply for mobility-impaired quota permits.
 These permits allow exclusive access to general-gun hunts on nine of the stateâ€™s better public hunting areas.